plan-be/iode/api/DESCRIPTION.md

 - Group "LEC language"

-## A note of memory allocations in IODE
+## A note on memory allocations in IODE
 IODE uses 2 distinct groups of functions for memory allocations.

 The **first group** is based on the "standard" memory allocation functions malloc() and free().